What Is Indigestion?

 Digestive problems, such as ulcers, can cause the symptoms of indigestion and heartburn, too.
 But they're not common in kids.

-In addition to heartburn, if you have indigestion, you'll probably have one or more of the following symptoms:
+Besides heartburn, if you have indigestion, you'll probably have one or more of these symptoms:

 - pain or burning in your upper belly — usually in the middle